-With all the snow we’ve gotten in winter of 2021, there’s just one thing on many kids’ minds— sledding.
+Once the snow begins to accumulate on the ground this winter, there will be just one thing on many kids’ minds— sledding.
 This resource describes multiple hills to suit your needs when it comes to location and, in many cases, thrill level.
 If we’ve missed one of your favorites, let us know in the comments!

 Conneaut and Haskins Rd., Bowling Green